kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 // ClusterClassSpec describes the desired state of the ClusterClass. type ClusterClassSpec struct {
+  // Infrastructure is a reference to a provider-specific template that holds
+  // the details for provisioning infrastructure specific cluster
+  // for the underlying provider.
+  // The underlying provider is responsible for the implementation
+  // of the template to an infrastructure cluster.
+  Infrastructure LocalObjectTemplate `json:"infrastructure,omitempty"`

   // ControlPlane is a reference to a local struct that holds the details
   // for provisioning the Control Plane for the Cluster.
   ControlPlane LocalObjectTemplate `json:"controlPlane,omitempty"`

-  // Worker describes the worker nodes for the cluster.
+  // Workers describes the worker nodes for the cluster.
   // It is a collection of node types which can be used to create
   // the worker nodes of the cluster.
   // +optional
-  Worker WorkerClass `json:"worker,omitempty"`

-  // Infrastructure is a reference to a provider-specific template that holds
-  // the details for provisioning infrastructure specific cluster
-  // for the underlying provider.
-  // The underlying provider is responsible for the implementation
-  // of the template to an infrastructure cluster.
-  Infrastructure LocalObjectTemplate `json:"infrastructure,omitempty"`
+  Workers WorkersClass `json:"workers,omitempty"`
 }

-// WorkerClass is a collection of deployment classes which pronounce
+// WorkersClass is a collection of deployment classes. type WorkersClass struct {
-//
-type WorkerClass struct {
-  // Deployments is a list of machine deployment types that can be used to create
+  // MachineDeployments is a list of machine deployment classes that can be used to create
-  // a set of worker plane nodes.
+  // a set of worker nodes.
-  Deployments []DeploymentClass `json:"deployments,omitempty"`
+  MachineDeployments []MachineDeploymentClass `json:"machineDeployments,omitempty"`
 }

-// DeploymentClass serves as a template to define a set of worker nodes of the cluster
+// MachineDeploymentClass serves as a template to define a set of worker nodes of the cluster
-// provisioned using the `ClusterClass`. type DeploymentClass struct {
+// provisioned using the `ClusterClass`. type MachineDeploymentClass struct {
-  // Class denotes a type of worker node present in the cluster Class string `json:"class,omitempty"`
+  // Class denotes a type of worker node present in the cluster,
+  // this name MUST be unique within a ClusterClass and can be referenced
+  // in the Cluster to create a managed MachineDeployment.
+  Class string `json:"class"`

   // Template is a local struct containing a collection of templates for creation of
   // MachineDeployment objects representing a set of worker nodes.
-  Template DeploymentTemplateClass `json:"template"`
+  Template MachineDeploymentClassTemplate `json:"template"`
 }

+// MachineDeploymentClassTemplate defines how a MachineDeployment generated from a MachineDeploymentClass
+// should look like.
-type DeploymentTemplateClass struct {
+type MachineDeploymentClassTemplate struct {
   Metadata ObjectMeta `json:"metadata,omitempty"`

-  // Bootstrap contains the bootstrap template references to be used
+  // Bootstrap contains the bootstrap template reference to be used
   // for the creation of worker Machines.
-  Bootstrap LocalObjectTemplate `json:"bootstrap,omitempty"`
+  Bootstrap LocalObjectTemplate `json:"bootstrap"`

-  // Infrastructure contains the infrastructure template references to be used
+  // Infrastructure contains the infrastructure template reference to be used
   // for the creation of worker Machines.
-  Infrastructure LocalObjectTemplate `json:"infrastructure,omitempty"`
+  Infrastructure LocalObjectTemplate `json:"infrastructure"`
 }

-type LocalObjectTemplate struct {
+// LocalObjectTemplate defines a template for a topology Class. type LocalObjectTemplate struct {
   // Ref is a required reference to a custom resource
-  // offered by a bootstrap provider.
+  // offered by a provider.
-  Ref corev1.ObjectReference `json:"ref"`
+  Ref *corev1.ObjectReference `json:"ref"`
 }
 ```